 Year Group: Years 2 and 3

-At Stage 11 will be published in 2024.
-These stages will consist of longer texts designed to build up reading stamina and further develop vocabulary and inference skills.
+Our ‘Flying Ahead’ series continues into Stage 12, which is currently in creation.
+This stage will consist of longer texts designed to build up reading stamina and further develop vocabulary and inference skills.

 Approximate age: 6–8 years old